 ••• Life Worth Living •••

-Mod-revivalist-revivalists The Spitfires have shared the title track from their new album ‘Life Worth Living’.
+Mod-revivalist-revivalists The Spitfires release their 4th album ‘Life Worth Living’.

-In a world where a lot of bands aren’t saying a lot, a band like The Spitfires is much needed.
+In a world where a lot of bands aren’t saying a lot, a band like The Spitfires are very much needed right now.
 From the Mod bands of the past, the likes of The Who, Small Faces and The Kinks to the revivalists The Jam, The Specials and Secret Affair, through to The Ordinary Boys, The Dead 60’s and Dogs these bands all spoke to their generation in a way other bands were too scared to address.

-The Spitfires are now set to release their fourth album ‘Life Worth Living’, with the band following this trend and despite still being relatively under the radar, they have attracted a diehard fanbase who will all have been influenced by the list of bands above and also attracting younger fans who will go to discover those bands through The Spitfires.
+The Spitfires are now set to release their fourth album ‘Life Worth Living’.
+The band follows this trend and despite still being relatively under the radar, they have attracted a diehard fanbase who will all have been influenced by the list of bands above and also attracting younger fans who will go to discover those bands through The Spitfires.